 Unpicking these protein assembly processes is crucial for understanding the origins of mitochondrial disease.

-Dr Davis' research uses innovative genomic methods to simplify the diagnosis of mito and shorten the long and at times invasive diagnostic journey.
+Dr Davis's research uses innovative genomic methods to simplify the diagnosis of mito and shorten the long and at times invasive diagnostic journey.

 This is achieved by using a simple (single) blood test and analysing nuclear and mitochondrial DNA simultaneously to find the underlying cause of disease.
 To further improve diagnostic rates, a new bioinformatic tool was developed to identify mitochondrial DNA variants even if only present at low levels in blood.
 53.7% of patients recruited into the study were subsequently diagnosed.